Semrush helps you:

 3. Send them this friendly email.

-HARO (short for Help a Reporter Out) is one of the best ways to get high authority backlinks from news sites.
+PR link building platforms are one of the best ways to get high authority backlinks from news sites.

 3. Respond with your credentials and some helpful tips.